-As a Self-Governance Tribe, the Quinault Indian Nation operates and administers programs, services, functions and activities that we assumed under a Compact with the United States government more than 20 years ago.
+As a Self-Governance Tribe, the Quinault Indian Nation operates and administers programs, services, functions and as a conformation from the squitter interest matter programs and summission programs, sortives, trained and a activities that we assumed under a Compact with the United States government more than 20 years ago.
 If we do not recover the cost from the federal government to perform these services we must access funds from other tribal programs which impact the service delivery and employment components of our operations.
-In assuch as there is an increase in CSC funds in the FY 2010 budget, if is not enough to make a dent in the depressed employment status in Tribal communities.
+Inasmuch as there is an increase in CSC funds in the FY 2010 budget, it is not enough to make a dent in the depressed employment status in Tribal communities.
 We are therefore seeking additional funds to address the CSC shortfall in the Jobs Bill to boost Tribal employment.

-With the new funds in the FY 2010 budget for CSC many Tribes will begin to recover from years of no CSC increases.
+With the new funds in the FY 2010 budget for CSC many Tribes will begin to recover from years of no ESC increases.
 Quinault is anticipating some recovery but not 100% full funding for reimbursements to the outlays that we have previously and continue to incur.
 Therefore, I am requesting that during discussions of the Jobs Bill you include a request for CSC increases of \$45 million for IHS and \$20 million for the BIA so that we may begin to address the 50% unemployment rate in Indian Country sooner rather than later.